Sigmally/CzMod/README.md

 # CzMod by Cursed
 A Sigmally Mod made by cursed.
 Insperation from SigMod (Ringzeros Sigmally Mod).
-Download below
 ## Installation
 **Tampermonkey:**
 + Download *[Tampermonkey](https://www.tampermonkey.net)* from the store.